beehexacorp/apicollections/README.md

 ## Overview

-We have been working with a lot of systems like SAP B1, Sap Business ByDesign, QuickBooks Desktop, Microsoft Dynamics AX or Infor Syteline
+We have been working with a lot of systems like SAP B1, Sap Business ByDesign, QuickBooks Desktop, Oracle NetSuite, Microsoft Dynamics AX or Infor Syteline
 It is not easy to find the exact documents to gurantee a successfull integration projects.
 We collect them all and note here to save your time of digging the Internet.